kuba1302/econometrics-otomoto/README.md

 WNE Econometrics project - Analysis of otomoto car prices
 ==============

-Scraping script was based on https://github.com/dolohow/scrapy-otomoto, yet it needed lots of changes of otomoto website.
+Scraping script was based on https://github.com/dolohow/scrapy-otomoto, yet it needed lots of changes due to otomoto website changes.